-First, the calculation of past returns depends on the horizon and it is not obvious from previous studies what horizon Chinese retail investors use.
+First, the calculation of past returns depends on the horizon, and it is not obvious from previous studies what horizon Chinese retail investors use.
 To determine the extrapolation horizon, we examine the relationship between trading flows and past stock returns.
-Like Barber et al. (2009), we regress trading flows on lagged returns using a panel of individual stocks (see the Online Appendix).
+Like Barber, Odean, and Zhu (2009), we regress trading flows on lagged returns using a panel of individual stocks (see the Internet Appendix).
 Results from Fama-MacBeth regressions show that buying and selling flows respond to returns up to 10 weeks ago and most strongly to the most recent month/week.
-Measures of DOX under different horizons are highly correlated, but for simplicity, we use DOX based on past-one-month return throughout the paper.
+Measures of DOX under different horizons are highly correlated, but for simplicity, we use DOX based on past 1-month return throughout the paper.

-Second, the act of buying winners could be driven by extrapolative beliefs, but could also be associated with rational motives such as a momentum trading strategy.
-In this regard, studies have not found momentum in the cross-section of Chinese stocks across various horizons (e.g., Pan and Xu 2011; Gao et al. 2014), which suggests that the motive behind buying winners is more speculative than rational.
+Second, the act of buying winners could be driven by extrapolative beliefs, but also could be associated with rational motives, such as a momentum trading strategy.
+In this regard, studies have not found momentum in the cross-section of Chinese stocks across various horizons (e.g., Pan and Xu 2011; Gao, Hu, and Yan 2014), which suggests that the motive behind buying winners is more speculative than rational.